jenkinsci/plugin-installation-manager-tool/README.md

 [![Join the chat at https://gitter.im/jenkinsci/plugin-installation-manager-cli-tool](https://badges.gitter.im/jenkinsci/plugin-installation-manager-cli-tool.svg)](https://gitter.im/jenkinsci/plugin-installation-manager-cli-tool?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The plugin manager downloads plugins and their dependencies into a folder so that they can easily be imported into an instance of Jenkins.
-The goal of this tool is to replace the [Docker install-plugins.sh script](https://github.com/jenkinsci/docker/blob/master/install-plugins.sh).
+The goal of this tool is to replace the [Docker install-plugins.sh script](https://github.com/jenkinsci/docker/blob/master/install-plugins.sh) and the many other implementations of plugin management that have been recreated across Jenkins.

 ### Usage